cheetosysst/RFID-READER/README.md

 # RFID READER

 This is a arduino based RFID reader.
-Nothing special, it still need a lot of improvement.
+Nothing special, it still needs a lot of improvement.

 The project is for the Cheng Kong Computer Science Club.

 ---
 ## Component
-- Arduino UNO R3 (or any board with enough pin and is compatible with the Arduino IDE)
+- Arduino UNO R3 (or any board with enough pins and is compatible with the Arduino IDE)
 - I2C 16*2 LCD
 - RFID-RC522
 - Buzzer (optional)
 ---
 ## Wiring
-I tried to create a schematic, but most service I found does not include a I2C lCD, so you'll have to bear with my poor documented wiring method.
+I tried to create a schematic, but most services I found does not include a I2C lCD, so you'll have to bear with my poor documented wiring method.

 #### LCD
 -- GND - GND